AckerlyXu/heima/articles/hdinsight/hdinsight-use-sqoop.md

     > [!NOTE]
     > Other than connection string information, the steps in this section should work for an Azure SQL database or for SQL Server.
 These steps were tested by using the following configuration:
-    > <p>
-    > <p> * **Azure virtual network point-to-site configuration**: A virtual network connected the HDInsight cluster to a SQL Server in a private datacenter.
+    > * **Azure virtual network point-to-site configuration**: A virtual network connected the HDInsight cluster to a SQL Server in a private datacenter.
 See [Configure a Point-to-Site VPN in the Management Portal](../vpn-gateway/vpn-gateway-point-to-site-create.md) for more information.
-    > <p> * **Azure HDInsight 3.1**: See [Create Hadoop clusters in HDInsight using custom options](hdinsight-provision-clusters.md) for information about creating a cluster on a virtual network.
+    > * **Azure HDInsight 3.1**: See [Create Hadoop clusters in HDInsight using custom options](hdinsight-provision-clusters.md) for information about creating a cluster on a virtual network.
-    > <p> * **SQL Server 2014**: Configured to allow authentication and running the VPN client configuration package to connect securely to the virtual network.
+    > * **SQL Server 2014**: Configured to allow authentication and running the VPN client configuration package to connect securely to the virtual network.
     >
     >
 7. Export a Hive table to the Azure SQL database.